Bikram Singh Bedi: Biography

-He was the son of Sahib Singh Bedi.
+He was the third and youngest son of Sahib Singh Bedi.
 Sahib Singh was a respected member of the Sikh society who had helped Maharaja Ranjit Singh consolidate his rule over Punjab.
 Bikram Singh was based in Una.
-After his father's death in 1834, Bikram Singh succeeded the family estate in Una whilst his brother Bishan Singh succeeded the family estate in Kallar (Rawalpindi).
+After his father's death in 1834, Bikram Singh succeeded the family estate (jagir) in Una whilst his brother Bishan Singh succeeded the family estate in Kallar (Rawalpindi).
+He also took-on his late father's role as a religious instructor for the ruling dynasty of the Sikh Empire.

 Bikram Singh was influenced by the Nirankari Sikh preacher, Baba Darbara Singh.
 He was also influenced by Bir Singh of Naurangabad, and was initiated by Bir Singh at Bir Singh's jatha.
 Bikram Singh had killed his brother Attar Singh on 25 November 1839 and killed his nephew on 3 December 1839, with him confiscating his nephew's estates.
 Bikram Singh had considered himself to be above the laws of the kingdom by-nature of his birth.
 In April 1840, Bikram Singh refused to release the family of his murdered relative, therefore Kunwar Nau Nihal Singh ordered General Ventura to capture the Dhukee Fort.

 To atone for the murder of his brother, Bikram would wash his hands with rhinoceros excrement, particular that produced by a female rhino that was kept at the estate in Una which had been purchased for Rs.
 2,500.
 In late 1840, when Bikram Singh was invited to Lahore to carry-out the enthronment ceremony by applying tilak on the new Sikh ruler, he refused when he discovered it would be applied to Chand Kaur, as Bikram Singh did not believe a woman should rule the Sikh kingdom, thinking he had been invited to apply it to Sher Singh.
 Bikram Singh was responsible for reconciling the Sandhanwalias and Maharaja Sher Singh in the presence of the Guru Granth Sahib.
+Eventually, Bikram became a powerful jagirdar, especially in the Jalandhar Doab, where he possessed 200,000 rupees and over 12 villages that had been granted to him by maharajas Sher Singh and Duleep Singh.
+He also held the fortresses of Nurpur, Gunachaur, and Dakkhni Sarai.